All About Singers

 - Country Singer

 In 2016, there was an estimated number of 172,400 jobs in the United States for Singer.
 New jobs are being produced at a rate of 6% which is above the national average.
 The Bureau of Labor Statistics predicts 10,400 new jobs for Singer by 2026.
-There will be an estimated 17,800 positions for Singer per year.
+The BLS estimates 17,800 yearly job openings in this field.

 The states with the most job growth for Singer are Utah, Colorado, and Nevada.
 Watch out if you plan on working in Nebraska, Idaho, or Alaska.
 These states have the worst job growth for this type of profession.